-Since the low-fat food guidelines came in at the end of the 1970s, the amount of sugar in processed and commercially produced food increased hugely.
-The main reason for this is that when fat is removed from food it doesn’t taste, smell or look as appealling.
+Since the low-fat food guidelines came in at the end of the 1970s, the amount of sugar in processed and commercially produced food increased dramatically.
+The main reason for this is that when fat is removed from food it doesn’t taste, smell or look as appealing.
 So as an enhancement sugar was added to foods to make them more edible.
 Sugar is highly addictive, so products high in sugar sold well.
 In short the current generation is very addicted to sugar in comparison to our grandparents' generations.

 Sugar is a natural product, found in a variety of natural foods such as fruit, vegetables, grains, legumes and dairy products.
 Its benefit is that it breaks down quickly and supplies the brain and muscles with instant energy to function.
 However, too much sugar will cause us to gain weight.
 Studies show that the average person consumes around 22 teaspoons of sugar a day from food, snacks and drinks.
 This is about 3 to 4 times more than the recommended intake advised by the American Dietician Association.